OpenSpace/codegen/README.md

  - `glm::ivec2`, `glm::ivec3`, `glm::ivec4`, `glm::dvec2`, `glm::dvec3`, `glm::dvec4`, `glm::vec2`, `glm::vec3`, `glm::vec4`, `glm::mat2x2`, `glm::mat2x3`, `glm::mat2x4`, `glm::mat3x2`, `glm::mat3x3`, `glm::mat3x4`, `glm::mat4x2`, `glm::mat4x3`, `glm::mat4x4`, `glm::dmat2x2`, `glm::dmat2x3`, `glm::dmat2x4`, `glm::dmat3x2`, `glm::dmat3x3`, `glm::dmat3x4`, `glm::dmat4x2`, `glm::dmat4x3`, `glm::dmat4x4`
  - `struct`s (must be defined inside the root struct)
  - `enum class` (must be defind inside the root struct)
+ - `std::monostate`.
+In a rare case where you need to reference another documentation generated with a specific ID elsewhere within OpenSpace.
+A variable of this attribute *must* be paired with a `[[codegen::reference("Foo")]]` attribute, where `Foo` is the `id` of a defined Documentation that has been registered with the `DocumentationEngine`

 The variable's name will be used to get a value out of the dictionary in the baking process.
 The only transformation of the name is that the first letter is capitalized (`referenceName` will be looked up as `ReferenceName`)